 Books operate the same way as movies in terms of the promises made.
 The title of a book and the blurb on the back make promises to the reader it is best to keep.
 Changing the promise part way through a novel is a dangerous undertaking.

 Umberto Eco’s The Name of the Rose (1980) is a historical murder mystery set in an Italian monastery in 1327.
-When it became a bestseller and a 1986 movie featuring Sean Connery in the lead role, the novel was still marketed as a historical mystery, many readers skipped the long theological discussions, which did not seem to fit the murder mystery part of the novel.
+When it became a bestseller and a 1986 movie featuring Sean Connery in the lead role, the novel was still marketed as a historical mystery.
+Unfortunately, many readers discovered that the book contained long theological discussions, which did not seem to fit the murder mystery part of the novel.
 Many such readers skipped whole sections to focus on the murder mystery, not the theological debates.